 First Christian Church, 327 E. Capitol Ave., provides a pantry from noon-4 p.m. each Tuesday.

 First Presbyterian Church, 324 Madison St., provides a pantry 1-3 p.m. every Tuesday; bring a photo ID.
-Starting July 5 the church will offer worship and meals to go at 5 p.m.
-Sundays.
+Each Sunday the church offers worship and meals to go at 5 p.m.

 Birthright can assist with diapers, baby wipes and formula.
 Request assistance by calling 573-635-8822 and leaving a message.